ga4gh/product-process/product-process.md

 8. Groups should follow our Best Practices (or be willing to demonstrate to Steering Committee that their alternative practices are more appropriate)
 9. GA4GH policies on copyright, intellectual property (IP), and other topics must be observed and should be shared at the start of calls and when onboarding (along with our Best Practices, Code of Conduct, and all relevant documentation)
 10. Documentation generated for products during product development and approval should give clarity on the points on which decision making is based.
 It should not be longer than is essential.
 Reuse, where appropriate, is encouraged.
-11. New versions of existing standards can fast track documentation by using existing documentation and highlighting changes.
+11. New versions of existing products can fast track documentation by using existing documentation and highlighting changes.
 However, they must still follow the process and principles defined in this document: consultation, clear problem definition, and stakeholder engagement.
 These are not optional.
 12. Where decisions in the process are with Secretariat, final decision making rests jointly with GA4GH's Chief Executive Officer (CEO) and Chief Standards Officer (CSO), with decision making support from Secretariat as appropriate.
 In the event that the CEO and CSO disagree, the decision is passed to GA4GH's Executive Committee.
 13. In the event of dispute or uncertainty in this process (caused by lack of clarity in this document or for any other reason), the primary responsibility to resolve the situation rests jointly with GA4GH's CEO and CSO.
 They should attempt to identify a way forward, which should then be put to the Executive Committee for approval.
 Anyone wishing to initiate this process should contact the CEO and CSO by email.
 If Executive Committee choose to, they can consult the full Steering Committee.
 14. Secretariat are available to provide support and assistance at all stages of the process.